askeuhd/lenovodriverextractor/README.md

 ```plaintext
 [driverpackage.exe] "/VERYSILENT /DIR=[extractiondir] /EXTRACT=YES"
 ```

-- `"/VERYSILENT"`: This parameter ensures that the extraction process runs silently, meaning that it does not display any user interface or prompts from the driver package installer.
-- `"/DIR=[extractiondir]"`: This parameter specifies the directory where the driver files will be extracted.
-The `[extractiondir]` placeholder is dynamically replaced by the actual path determined at runtime, based on user input or default settings.
-- `"/EXTRACT=YES"`: This parameter instructs the driver package to perform the extraction of files rather than proceeding with a full installation.

-## Optional Parameters

-- `-ExtractDir [string]`: This specifies the folder where files will be extracted.
-If not provided, it defaults to a subdirectory named "extracted" within the driver directory.
-- `-DriverDir [string]`: This defines the directory containing the driver files.
-If left unspecified, the script will use its own location as the default.

 ## Usage

 To use this script, open PowerShell, navigate to the script's directory, and enter the following command: